wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **M:**&ensp;The grace of your Inner Reality is timelessly with you.
 Your very asking for grace is a sign of it.
 Do not worry about my grace, but do what you are told.
-The doïng is the proof of earnestness, not the expecting of grace.
+The doing is the proof of earnestness, not the expecting of grace.

 **Q:**&ensp;What am I to be earnest about?

-**M:**&ensp;Assiduöusly investigate everything that crosses your field of attention.
+**M:**&ensp;Assiduously investigate everything that crosses your field of attention.
-With practice, the field will broaden and investigation will deepen until they become spontaneöus and limitless.
+With practice, the field will broaden and investigation will deepen until they become spontaneous and limitless.

-**Q:**&ensp;Are you not makeïng realisation the result of practice?
+**Q:**&ensp;Are you not making realisation the result of practice?
 Practice operates within the limitations of physical existence.
 How can it give birth to the unlimited?